S-350 missile system

 The S-350 Vityaz (C-350 Витязь) is a Russian medium-range surface-to-air missile system developed by GSKB Almaz-Antey.
 Its purpose is to replace the S-300PS.
-The system design traces its roots from the joint South Korean/Russian KM-SAM project and uses the same 9M96 missile as the S-400 missile system.
+The system design traces its roots from the joint South Korean-Russian M-SAM project and mainly uses the 9M96 missile which is also used on the S-400 missile system.

 Development

 The first studies that would eventually become the S-350 started in 1999.
 Development began in earnest only in 2007.
-Almaz-Antey was able to leverage the experience gained while working on the joint development of the KM-SAM with South Korea.
+Almaz-Antey was able to leverage the experience gained while working on the joint development of the M-SAM with South Korea.
 Around 2011, development slowed down, probably due to failed missile tests.
 The S-350 was unveiled in 2013, and presented at that year's MAKS airshow.
 Initial plans called for the system's test phase to end in the autumn of 2013, and for the delivery of around 30 systems by 2020.
 However, the first deliveries of the S-350 only took place in 2019, and it only entered service in February 2020.